Amorelli-Matthew/Temperature-Conversion/README.md

 # Temperature Conversion

 ### Description
 This project is a Windows Forms application that converts temperatures between Celsius and Fahrenheit.
 The user can input a value and choose whether to convert it to the other scale using buttons on the form.
-It was written as a simple exercise, but also dedicated to fixing the functionality of an older family temperature clock.

 ### Prerequisites To Compile
 Windows 10 [Windows 11 Recommended]